Are you looking for an alternative to medications for treating your anxiety?

 So, how do we go about changing this less than satisfactory state of existence?
 How do we break free from being a victim of our patterns of habitual emotional reactivity?
 How can we restore balance and heal the wounds that cut so deep?

-The Power of Mindfulness
+The Power of Mindfulness for Overcoming Anxiety

 I believe, as a practitioner of mindfulness-based psychotherapy, that all successful forms psychotherapy and spiritual practice are based on one fundamental principle, and this is the principle of engaged-presence.
 We must begin our journey of inner transformation by establishing a profound level of relationship with the inner suffering, hurt and wounded parts of our psyche, and this relationship should be based on genuine care, openness, and non-reactivity.

 It is a central tenet in Mindfulness Psychotherapy that what keeps emotional suffering and anxiety alive is our inattention or un-mindfulness, also simply called ignorance.
 We suffer from our pain day in day out, but never really take the time to simply be with our pain, observing it, gently massaging it with the love of pure undivided attention.

 Trying to fix things externally can only be partially successful if done in isolation.
 We need to heal at the core, and this means allowing changes to arise from the intuitive level, a much more sensitive level than provided by the ego and thinking mind.
 After all, the problems of inner conflict and disharmony are largely a product of the ego trying to control emotional suffering through the ego-reactions of repression, diversion and avoidance.

 Everyone knows the importance of facing our emotions directly and getting in touch with our feelings.
 But what does this mean in practice, and how do we do it?

 Every emotion can be seen as a mental object, something that arises in the mind and has a certain life of its own.
-We get a sense of the anxiety or depression or fear as being a part of our mind: an inner child, a judgemental parent, or simply as an object with a certain shape and color.
+We get a sense of the anxiety or depression or fear as being a part of our mind: an inner child, a judgmental parent, or simply as an object with a certain shape and color.
 Frequently these inner mental objects can be felt to reside in a particular part of the body – the heart, neck or stomach.
 Most seem to occur in a specific position in your inner visual screen, perhaps to the left or right, or in front of you.